 This is similar to work hardening but usually comes before.
 Work Conditioning is performed within the course of post injury therapy and contains a certain work task being performed as a part of the routine therapy treatment.
 An example would be a carpenter who has a shoulder injury and spends 10 minutes of his therapy treatment hammering over his head.

-Call us today at Westwood, MA Center to learn more about our work hardening and conditioning programs!
+Contact us to learn more about our work hardening and conditioning programs!